SPC Vinyl flooring vs WPC

 WPC flooring is made from wood plastic composite, while, the SPC core is made from stone plastic composite.
 The stone is stiffer and sturdier, giving the SPC flooring a stronger, more robust core.

 Although both WPC and SPC vinyl flooring are incredibly durable, SPC edges out the competition.
 Because the core layer of SPC flooring is comprised of limestone, which offers this flooring a higher density but thinner look when compared to the WPC flooring.
 The core layer makes SPC flooring more durable while offering better at resisting damage to dents or scratches from heavy furniture or items placed on top of it.
+But does not mean scratches proof.

 WPC flooring and SPC flooring can both be installed in the room with moisture exposure and temperature fluctuations.
 But when it comes to extreme temperature changes, SPC flooring tends to offer superior performance.
 The denser core of SPC flooring makes them even more resistant to expanding and contracting than WPC flooring.
 What’s more, the SPC flooring is also less susceptible to expansion in the event of extreme temperature changes.
+But they are not suitable of strong sunlight and temperatures over 30 degrees.

 About the installation, the WPC and SPC vinyl flooring are both DIY-friendly.
 It’s easy to install WPC and SPC vinyl flooring by yourselves, because they both feature a convenient, easy-to-install click locking system.
 The DIY click and lock system can eliminate the needs for nails or glues.
 In addition, the WPC and SPC vinyl flooring can be floated over the existing floor and do not require extensive subfloor preparation prior to installation.